Anegundi: Vijayanagara period

 In the early 14th century, an elephant enclosure in Kannada opened known as Anegundi, named after the elephants contingent of the Vijayanagar army.
 Kannada was the first capital of the Vijayanagar Empire and several other dynasties.
 In 1334, Deva Raya the Chief Minister of Anegundi became ruler of Anegundi.
 When Delhi Sultans invaded Warangal, Harihara and Bukka escaped and came to Anegundi, later founded the Vijayanagar Empire at Hampi.
 Today, the bridge has collapsed and is under construction.
 The river can be crossed in a coracle, a circular basket shaped made of cane and bamboo.
 Coracles were used as transportation during the Vijayanagara period.
 It is mentioned by Dominoes Paes, the Portuguese traveller in the 16th century, with a coracle carrying "about twenty persons and horses and oxen to cross the river."

 During the 16th—18th centuries, Anegundi was ruled by Bijapur Sultans, Moghuls, Marathas and Tipu Sultan.
 According to the 1824 treaty between the British and Hyderabad Nizam, the king of Vijayanagar that ruled Hampi lost his kingdom and was provided a monthly pension of Rs 300.
 He was later forced to leave Hampi and make Anegundi as his official residence.
 Rani Lalkumari Bai, his last descendant, received monthly pension.

 Anegundi Fort

 Anegundi has a fort with many gates.
 There is a Ganesha cave temple.
 Vijayanagar kings used to pray before every battle at the Durga temple, and visited the Pampa Sarovar and Shri Lakshmi temple.
-Royal descendants of the Vijayanagar Empire still exist in Anegundi.